humanhighway/inventingwithmonster.github.io/src/pages/20190304-how-to-write-a-tween.md

 And there you have a basic `tween` function!

 There's plenty we can do to improve its usability and functionality.
-Here's some ideas for you to explore:
+Here's a couple ideas for you to explore:

 - Adding support for units, colors and other value types (hint: you can use a function like [Popcorn's `interpolate`](https://popmotion.io/popcorn/api/interpolate/))
 - Return an API with methods like `pause`, `resume`, `stop` and `seek`.

+Let me know how you get on [over at Twitter](https://twitter.com/mattgperry)!